 In 2004-2005, Dr. Morlier was selected as a Governor's Teaching Fellow for the State of Georgia.
 In 2005-2006 she was Director of the Reinhardt University Institute for Teaching Excellence (ITE).
 From 2002-2011, she also served as Director for the Reinhardt University Honors Program.
 Since 2011, she has served as Associate Vice President for Graduate Studies, coordinating Reinhardt’s growing array of graduate programs.

-Mark A. Roberts is the Editor of the James Dickey Review as well as the Vice President for Academic Affairs at Reinhardt University.
+Mark A. Roberts is the Editor of the James Dickey Review as well as the President of Reinhardt University.
 Mark was born and raised in Maryville, Tennessee and educated by his close-knit family, by his local Baptist church, and by teachers in the Blount County public school system.
 A typical middle-class country kid of the 1970s, his early years were marked by equal bouts of television watching and working on the family farm.
 Following graduation from Heritage High School in 1986, he attended Middle Tennessee State University where he earned a BA and MA in English Literature.
 While studying at MTSU, Roberts served as poetry editor for Collage, the campus literary magazine, and later started his own independent literary publication Fault Lines.